Technigo/project-design-handoff-vite/instructions.md

 - Your app should have reusable components
 - The UX students' task was to create a **mobile wireframe**, but you should still try to make it look good on devices from 320px and up
 - Your app should look as close as possible to the given design
+- Follow the guidelines on how to write clean code

 Happy coding!